PieterMostert/Lipgloss/README.md

 # Lipgloss
-Python app for creating glaze recipes.
+Cross-platform Python app for creating glaze recipes.

 See README.pdf in README LaTeX files for more info.
 A user guide can be found [here](https://wiki.glazy.org/t/using-lipgloss/238).